rbms-bsc/DCRMR/_pages/Other-notes/Other-notes.md

 ## 7.04 Required notes

-<a name="7.04.1">7.04.1</a> In general, notes are not required, but some notes are required in particular situations and are so indicated in element-specific instructions, e.g., [Note on statement of responsibility], notes on data provenance.
+<a name="7.04.1">7.04.1</a> In general, notes are not required, but some notes are required in particular situations and are so indicated in element-specific rules, e.g., [Note on statement of responsibility], notes on data provenance.
 Required notes include:

 + accompanying material (see [Accompanied by manifestation](/DCRMR/other-notes/Accompanied-by-manifestation), [7.295.X.X](/DCRMR/other-notes/Accompanied-by-manifestation#7.295.X.X)
 + advertisements (see [Supplementary content](/DCRMR/other-notes/Supplementary-content/), [7.232.4](/DCRMR/other-notes/Supplementary-content/#72324-general-rule)